jcolag/entropy-arbitrage/2021-02-22-northwest.md

 A brief flash of inspiration also led me to revisit [**CPREP**](https://github.com/jcolag/background-generator), dealing a bit more with personality traits.

-I added a completely superficial generation of so-called [Big Five](https://en.wikipedia.org/wiki/Big_Five_personality_traits) traits, the model with some actual statistical research backing it.
+I added a completely superficial generation of so-called {% wiki Big_Five_personality_traits|Big Five|en %} traits, the model with some actual statistical research backing it.
 It'd be better if it was based in something where the material to learn about it was in the public domain, since I believe that everything else in the system comes from a public domain source, but since this is literally just five pairs of names, it's probably more or less safe.

 I also decided to quickly use the person's generated age range and the Chinese zodiac sign to provide approximate years that the person could have been born.
 It's not perfect, since some ranges are too short to cover all possible signs, and it completely neglects that the sign doesn't change on the first of January.
 But I'd call it a decent first pass.